kirenz/classification/docs/intro.md

 In this book we'll cover the basics of classification.

-Classification refers to a predictive modeling problem where a class label is predicted for a given example of input data.
+Classification refers to a predictive modeling problem where a categorical class label is predicted for given examples of input data.

 ---